Poetry

 Neighbors

-Our neighbors travel far and wide
+our neighbors travel far and wide

-to see their friends and loved ones.
+to see their friends and loved ones

-Their friends and loved ones travel far
+their friends and loved ones travel far

-and wide to see our neighbors;
+and wide to see our neighbors

-and to think, we see them every day
+and to think we see them every day

-except when they go away.
+except for when they go away

 Medicine

-My son's affection
+my son's affection

-is like no other, it's
+is like no other

-not like my husband's
+it's not like my husband's

-He can comfort me
+he can comfort me

-like no other.
 I never want

-to misuse or try and need it.
+to misuse or need it

-It's just a beautiful thing
+it's a beautiful thing

-to know that it is there.
+to know that it is there

-It's like finding fresh cedar
+like finding fresh cedar

 on folded white linens in a

-drawer you never go in to.
+drawer you never go in to